neurobin/oraji/README.md

 2. It will ask for version number.
 A suggestive default version number is provided automatically.
 If that is correct, just hit <kbd>Enter</kbd> without making any changes.

-3. Otherwise if the  version number provided by default isn't correct, provide manually and then hit enter.
+3. Otherwise if the  version number provided by default isn't correct, provide manually and then hit <kbd>Enter</kbd>.

 Note that the version number points to the jdk install directory: `/usr/lib/jvm/jdk<version_number>`